Arbitrable Dispute definition

 Arbitrable Dispute means any and all disputes, controversies and other matters in question between the Partnership Parties, on the one hand, and the Company, on the other hand, required to be resolved by arbitration under this Agreement.

-Arbitrable Dispute means (except for: (a) disputes involving Title Defects, Environmental Defects or any cure relating thereto or involving Title Benefits each of which will be resolved as provided in Section 2.1.10, or (b) any matters to be resolved by the Accounting Referee as provided in Section 2.8) any and all disputes, claims, counterclaims, demands, causes of action, controversies and other matters in question arising out of or relating to this Agreement or the alleged breach or termination hereof, or in any way relating to matters that are the subject of this Agreement or the transactions contemplated hereby or the relationship between the Parties created by this Agreement, regardless of whether (a) allegedly extra-contractual in nature, (b) sounding in contract, tort or otherwise, (c) provided for by Law or otherwise, or (d) seeking damages or any other relief, whether at Law, in equity or otherwise.
+Arbitrable Dispute means any and all disputes, Claims, controversies and other matters in question between ALON, on the one hand, and HEP, on the other hand, arising out of or relating to this Agreement or the alleged breach hereof, or in any way relating to the subject matter of this Agreement regardless of whether (a) allegedly extra-contractual in nature, (b) sounding in contract, tort or otherwise, (c) provided for by Applicable Law or otherwise or (d) seeking damages or any other relief, whether at law, in equity or otherwise.